aws-amplify/docs/docs/fragments/lib/android-sdk.md

+The AWS Mobile SDK for Android enables you to build mobile apps by providing simplified APIs for AWS services such as Amazon Cognito, Amazon S3, AWS AppSync and more.

+## How is the SDK different from the Amplify Libraries for Android?
+The Amplify client libraries are use-case centric whereas the Mobile SDK is service-centric.
+The Amplify libraries provide a highly abstracted category based programming model.
+You can also use the Mobile SDK with the Amplify libraries using escape hatches if the use case you are trying to build is not available in Amplify libraries.

-## AWS Mobile SDK for Android
+> Currently, the Amplify Libraries for iOS are in preview and the existing AWS Mobile SDK for Android is GA.

-The SDK guide shows how to build an app using AWS Mobile SDK for Android and the Amplify CLI toolchain.
+This guide shows how to build an app using AWS Mobile SDK for Android and the Amplify CLI toolchain.
 To use our new, preview developer experience with the new Amplify Libraries for Android, [click here](~/lib/lib.md).

 ## Supported AWS services